Rachel-Tookey/RecordShop_Security_Project/documentation/overview.md

 3. **Develop Services:** Build service layers to handle the business logic for managing purchases and records.
 4. **Create Controllers:** Set up RESTful endpoints that allow interaction with the service layer.
 5. **Testing:** Write unit and integration tests to verify that the application functions correctly.

+### Team roles:

+Fabiola: Will develop the "/record" endpoint, appropriate testing and docker
+Rachel: Will develop the "/purchase" endpoint, appropriate testing and pipeline
+Alyssa: Will develop documentation for the project, as well as reviewing code

 ---